-Exams:
+EXAMS:

 There will be five (5) exams, each worth 100 points.
-Each exam will cover information from the text, PowerPoint slides, case studies, and discussions.
+Each exam will cover information from the text, overviews, and discussions.
 The test format may contain multiple choice, fill-in-the-blank, short answer, or essay questions.
-Anything covered in the class, including discussions and assignments, is considered testable information.
+Anything covered in the class, including discussions and assignments, should be considered testable information.
+There will be no comprehensive final exam.